Triggers when an event is created, updated, deleted, started or ended in a selected calendar.

 Performs an arbitrary authorized API call.

-Updates an activity.
+Updates an existing calendar.

-Updates an organization.
+Updates an existing event.

 Checks if a site is blocked by the Great Firewall of China.

 Returns the abuse contact address for a specified domain name.